 Hunter had been around square dancing all of his life, having been dragged from dance to dance by his grandparents and parents.
 He met and become friends with many national callers with whom he is still friends today.
 After the death of his grandfather – his hero – in 2002, Hunter decided that he wanted to do something that would always remind him of his grandfather, and decided to start taking square dance lessons in 2004.
 A mere six months later, with encouragement from the caller teaching him how to dance, George Moore, he picked up a microphone and began calling.
 He eventually would become the caller for four Billings clubs: the Magic Diamonds, the 59ers, the Hoedowners, and, in 2008, after reviving the club his grandparents formed, the Checkerboard Squares.

 Hunter called his first festival in July of 2007 in California.
-He has also called in over 38 states while also traveling to Japan, Germany, Australia, New Zealand, Canada, Belgium, Sweden and Taiwan to call.
+He has also called in over 40 states while also traveling to Australia, Belgium, Canada, Germany, Japan, New Zealand, Sweden and Taiwan to call.
 Hunter has been staff on square dance land and cruise vacations to various locations around the world as well.